 Eq (3) is used by varying the constants a, b, and c until the value produced by chi-shared is the closest to 1, making this an optimization problem.
-Various optimization algorithms will be implemented and tested including Global Search, Multi Start, and
+As energy calibration is a preinstalled feature of PAASS-LC this feature is not implemented within time coincidence event analyzer.